ninabcdefghi/wikipedia-game/README.md

 DONE: The goal page can be reached with 2 clicks.

-This is the path: Ernst-Th%C3%A4lmann-Park ---> GASAG ---> Kabinettsorder
+This is the path: Ernst-Thälmann-Park ---> GASAG ---> Kabinettsorder
 ```

 # to do